-- Symptoms may include pain, stiffness, swelling, warmth, or redness in one or more joints.
+- Symptoms may include pain, stiffness, swelling, warmth, or redness in 1 or more joints.

 - There is no cure for arthritis.
-The goal of treatment is to limit pain and inflammation and preserve joint function.
+The treatment goal is to limit pain and inflammation and preserve joint function.

-- Treatment options include medications, weight reduction, exercise, and surgery.
+- Treatment options include medicines, weight reduction, exercise, and surgery.